sarahciston/codingcare/_drafts/interviews.md

 147
 00:22:29.260 --> 00:22:55.160
 Garrett Flynn: but I don't anticipate that it'll have the same like high level, like scope that something like code collective does.
-And I think in general it's very hard to get people out of their, you know, once they graduate out of their professional communities and their like tool communities, it starts to become like in the same way that academia is.
+And I think **in general it's very hard to get people out of their, you know, once they graduate out of their professional communities and their like tool communities, it starts to become like in the same way that academia is.
 It tends to get very siloed very quickly.
-And and

-148
-00:22:55.360 --> 00:23:04.079
-Garrett Flynn: I haven't seen a good community to participate in.
-That is both specific enough to be useful and general enough to be interesting.
+And I haven't seen a good community to participate in.
+That is both specific enough to be useful and general enough to be interesting.**

 149
 00:23:05.680 --> 00:23:07.659